 However, my favourite kind of Yorkshire pudding is a giant one, full of veg, meat and holds the gravy until I cut it.
 Oh yeah.
-Life would be dull without a Sunday roast dinner.
+I love it when it oozes out towards the end as I can never have enough.

 In fact, I correct myself.
 One giant pudding uses half your Healthy Extra B and a little A. Or what about making 10 regular ones instead?